-This policy is based on the guidance set out in Safeguarding Children and Safer Recruitment in Education Guidance DfES/04217/2006, Keeping Children Safe in Education' (DfE July 2015) and the guidance issued by the Catholic Education Service (CES).
+This policy is based on the guidance set out Keeping Children Safe in Education' (DfE July 2015) and the guidance issued by the Catholic Education Service (CES) .

-The school is an employer of staff who work within a regulated activity for children.
+The school is an employer of staff who carry out work within a regulated activity for children.